nihalxkumar/learnings-notebook/src/Learning-C/Pointers/complexPointers.md

 1. `()` and `[]`
    - Evaluated left to right
+   - Parentheses that are grouping together multiple parts of a declaration have the highest precedence.
+Next are the postfix operators () and []
 2. `*` and `id` Name of Pointer or identifier
    - Evaluated right to left
 3. Data Type